-AEs associated with batoclimab in our clinical trials have caused us and could cause us, other reviewing entities, clinical trial sites or regulatory authorities in the future to interrupt, delay or halt clinical trials and could result in the denial of regulatory approval.
-The most commonly reported AE in our Phase 1 clinical trial was mild erythema and swelling at the injection site, which typically resolved within hours.
-If an unacceptable frequency or severity of AEs or new safety signals are reported in our clinical trials for our product candidate, our ability to obtain regulatory approval for such product candidate may be negatively impacted.
-Treatment-related side effects arising from, or those potentially arising from, our product candidate or those from other companies targeting similar autoimmune indications could affect the design of clinical studies, target patient population, enrollment and conduct of the studies, patient recruitment or the ability of enrolled patients to complete the trial, eventual labeling and risk management, or result in potential product liability claims.
+If unacceptable AEs or side effects arise in the development of our or others' anti-FcRn product candidates, we, other reviewing entities, clinical trial sites or regulatory authorities could suspend, vary or terminate our clinical trials or the regulatory authorities could order us to cease clinical trials or deny approval of our product candidates for any or all targeted indications.
+If an unacceptable frequency or severity of AEs or new safety signals are reported in our or others' anti-FcRn clinical trials, our ability to obtain regulatory approval may be negatively impacted.
+Treatment-related side effects arising from, or those potentially arising from, our product candidates or those from other companies targeting similar autoimmune indications or using the same mechanism of action could affect the design of clinical studies, target patient population, enrollment and conduct of the studies, patient recruitment or the ability of enrolled patients to complete our clinical trials, eventual labeling and risk management, or result in potential product liability claims.
 In addition, these side effects may not be appropriately recognized or managed by the treating medical staff.

-As previously disclosed, we voluntarily paused dosing in our early phase clinical studies to evaluate batoclimab-induced elevations in total cholesterol and LDL levels observed in some trial subjects.
-After evaluation of the available safety data and following discussions with multiple regulatory agencies, we are continuing our clinical development of batoclimab.
-While we do not expect that increases in LDL over a short-term treatment duration would pose a safety concern for patients, the risk-benefit profile of long-term administration of batoclimab will need to incorporate any unfavorable effects on lipid profiles.
+For example, AEs associated with batoclimab in our clinical trials previously caused us to pause dosing in our clinical trials of batoclimab.
+The most commonly reported AE in our Phase 1 clinical trial was mild erythema and swelling at the injection site, which typically resolved within hours.
+We voluntarily paused dosing in our early phase clinical studies of batoclimab to evaluate treatment-induced elevations in total cholesterol and LDL levels observed in some trial subjects.
+After evaluation of the available safety data and following discussions with multiple regulatory authorities, we are continuing our clinical development of batoclimab.
+While we do not expect that increases in LDL over a short-term treatment duration would pose a safety concern for patients, the risk-benefit profile of long-term administration of batoclimab at higher doses will need to incorporate any potential unfavorable effects on lipid profiles.
 In addition, protocols that contain long-term treatment extensions will likely include protocol-directed guidelines for the management of any observed lipid abnormalities.
 These occurrences have harmed, and any reoccurrences may continue to harm, our business, financial condition and prospects.

-It is possible, however, we will not be able to agree upon sufficient risk mitigation with all regulatory authorities and that our development of batoclimab will not continue in certain countries or for certain indications.
-Even if we are able to continue clinical development of batoclimab with such risk mitigations, any future approval and marketing would suffer from the risks of potential long-term lipid and albumin changes and potential impact of mitigating measures, including, among others, limited indication, monitoring, a REMS, potential additional safety studies and other adverse labeling.
+Furthermore, it is possible we will not be able to agree upon sufficient risk mitigation with all regulatory authorities and that our development of our product candidates will not continue in certain countries or for certain indications.
+Even if we are able to continue clinical development of our product candidates with such risk mitigations, any future approval and marketing would suffer from the risks of potential AEs or side effects and potential impact of mitigating measures, including, among others, limited indication, monitoring, a Risk Evaluation and Mitigation Strategy ("REMS") or similar strategy imposed by foreign regulatory authorities, potential additional safety studies and other adverse labeling.

-If batoclimab is approved and then causes serious or unexpected side effects, a number of potentially significant negative consequences could result, including:
+If any of our product candidates is approved and then causes serious or unexpected side effects, a number of potentially significant negative consequences could result, including: